 Implementation in the LinkingAlps project

 The OJP Standard currently does not support an option to give the end-user any kind of information related to the environmental footprint as part of the journey planning process.
 As a first step towards supporting ecological aspects the amount of the theoretical CO2 pollution/emission is supported as part of an extension.
-As the amount of CO2 emitted depends directly on the used mode of transportation and in a larger context the energy source, any kind calculation/algorithm should be based on the aggregation of the individual trip legs respective usage of all used modes of transportation (e.g. train A + train B + taxi).
-Therefore, the most sensible place for this extension is the OJPTripResponseStructure (see section 4.4.2) in the sub groups of TimedLeg, TransferLeg and ContinuousLeg.
-However, it should be noted, that a theoretical value, based on long-term planning might be different from the actual real value/environmental impact (e.g. replacement of trains due to unscheduled maintenance).
+As the amount of CO2 emitted depends directly on the used mode of transportation and in a larger context the energy source, any kind calculation/algorithm should be based on the aggregation of the individual trip legs respective usage of all used modes of transportation (e.g., train A + train B + taxi).
+Therefore, the most sensible place for this extension is the OJPTripResponseStructure (see section 4.4.2) in the sub-groups of TimedLeg, TransferLeg and ContinuousLeg.
+However, it should be noted that a theoretical value, based on long-term planning, might be different from the actual real value/environmental impact (e.g., replacement of trains due to unscheduled maintenance).

 Regarding the provided fields/parameters, the information described in Table 30, should initially be provided by the LinkingAlps service.
-In any case, it should be avoided to provide redundant values (e.g. emitted CO2 per 100 km) which can easily be calculated with the already provided information.
+In any case, it should be avoided to provide redundant values (e.g., emitted CO2 per 100 km) which can easily be calculated with the already provided information.
 The definition of an algorithm or method to provide these values is not part of this profile.

 Table 30 Environmental Footprint Extension.